-The baritone’s 2018-2019 season includes a return to Lyric Opera of Chicago as a soloist in their widely attended annual Millennium Park concert, followed by performances of Marcello in La bohème.
-Additionally, he joins Arizona Opera as the Count in Le nozze di Figaro, and returns to Palm Beach Opera for a role debut as Leporello in Don Giovanni, and Santa Fe Opera as Marcello in La bohème.
+The baritone’s 2018-2019 season began with a return to Lyric Opera of Chicago as a soloist in their widely attended annual Millennium Park concert, followed by performances of Marcello in La bohème.
+He joined Arizona Operaas the Count in Le nozze di Figaro and returned to Santa Fe Opera as Marcello in La bohème.

 The 2016-2017 season brought debuts at the Lyric Opera of Chicago as Donner in Das Rheingold and Enrico Ashton (cover) in Lucia di Lammermoor, Escamillo in Carmen with Den Norske Opera, and a fourth season with the Santa Fe Opera as Enrico Ashton in Lucia di Lammermoor.

 2015-2016 began with a return to the Dresden Semperoper as Figaro in both Le nozze di Figaro and Il barbiere di Siviglia.
 He performed the role of Dr. Falke in Die Fledermaus with the Seiji Ozawa Music Academy in Kyoto, Tokyo, and Nagoya.
 He made debuts at the Salzburg Landestheater, Palm Beach, and San Francisco Opera in Carmen as Escamillo, and returned to the Canadian Opera Compnay as Escamillo.